irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 ## Motivations for a new implementation

-ROS2 Dashing release will be the first ROS2 release featuring a working intra-process communication mechanism.
+ROS2 Dashing release is the first ROS2 release featuring a working intra-process communication mechanism.

 It is based on the creation of a ring buffer for each publisher and on the publication of meta-messages through the middleware layer.
 When a `Publisher` has to publish in-process, it will pass the message to the